At Bay Area Marriage and Family Therapy, our goal is to help SAVE people’s marriages and significant relationships.

 I’m a Licensed Marriage and Family Therapist, with a special expertise working with Asian American families, couples, and individuals practicing in the San Francisco Bay Area, Burlingame, CA.

-My identity as an Asian Psychotherapist has helped me better understand and appreciate the challenges Asians in the United States face.
+Originally from Hong Kong and bilingual in Cantonese, my identity as an Asian Psychotherapist has helped me better understand and appreciate the challenges Asians in the United States face.

 Although I have a special interest in working with Asians, many non-Asian clients benefit from my service due to my bicultural background and I believe I can offer you a unique perspective to reach your goals.

 It is my goal to provide the most effective therapy service for people in need, regardless of cultural background, Asian and non-Asian alike.

 As a Marriage and Family Therapist, my specialty is in helping people repair relationships that have been unsatisfying for them.
 It can be a couple battling with trust issues while trying to recover from an affair.
 It can be a parent desperately trying to figure out why his/her child keeps making the same poor decisions.
 Or it can be an intimate relationship that has simply lost its spark over the years.
 My ultimate goal is to help you become the happy person that you deserve to be.

 License No. and State: LCSW 81012 California